 We have the original catalogue from c 1970 where it was described as ” in teak finish , clean and finely proportioned with extensive use of solid teak ” .
-It was designed in the late 1960s , and this one dates to c 1972 .
+It was designed in the mid 1960s , and was made into the early 1970s .
 It has it’s original lift-out melamine small drinks tray .

 This model is in our top 10 favourites of pieces of British teak from the 1960s .
 White + Newton of Portsmouth employed around 300 people c 1970 , and were a medium sized maker of contemporary pieces of a quality equivalent to that of G Plan and McIntosh .
 We rate their sideboards as being much more stylish and individual than their competitors at this time .